framesurge/perseus/docs/0.3.x/en-US/advanced/arch.md

 -   `perseus` -- the core module that defines everything necessary to build a Perseus app if you try hard enough
 -   `perseus-actix-web` -- an integration that makes it easy to run Perseus on the [Actix Web](https://actix.rs) framework
 -   `perseus-cli` -- the command-line interface used to run Perseus apps conveniently
--   `perseus-cli-builder` -- an internal crate created by the CLI responsible for building an app
+-   `perseus-engine` -- an internal crate created by the CLI responsible for building an app
--   `perseus-cli-server` -- an internal crate created by the CLI responsible for serving an app and performing runtime logic
+-   `perseus-engine-server` -- an internal crate created by the CLI responsible for serving an app and performing runtime logic

 ## Core